EightMinotaur56/MoviePalace/Specifications.md

  - User Rating Score
  - User Rating Size

+Table with the collection of movies

 ### Object Role Table
  - Id
  - Name
  - Note

+Table that includes different roles:
+ - Movie Select
+ - Movie Insert
+ - Movie Delete
+ - Movie Update
+ - etc.

 ### Cross Table
  - Cross Id
  - Object Role Id
  - User Id

+Table that has data about what user has access to what roles and operations.

 ##